CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

     cd ~/geneflow_work/hello-world-gf
     rm ./test/output.txt

-Add and commit all changes to the local git repo, and tag the app version:
+Commit all changes to the local git repo and tag the app version:

 .. code-block:: text